Enoch2k2/060721-ft-rails-flatiron-video-app/README.md

 * model - generates a model and migration file
 * controller - genrates a controller
 * resource - generates a migration, model, and controller, also gives routing.
 * scaffold - generates a migration, model, controller, also gives routing and full restful logic.
+(NO USE!)

 ### Routes